Neocreb/frontend-eloity-unified-ecosys/INTEGRATION_GUIDE.md

-# 🚀 Softchat Platform Integration Guide
+# 🚀 Eloity Platform Integration Guide

 ## 📋 Overview

-This guide provides comprehensive instructions for integrating real external services with the Softchat platform.
+This guide provides comprehensive instructions for integrating real external services with the Eloity platform.
 All APIs are currently implemented with mock services that can be easily replaced with actual integrations.

 ## 🎯 Quick Setup Checklist